 Deutsche Bank is one of the biggest banks in Germany.
 The application for a blocked account (Sperrkonto) comes together with a Girokonto (Checking Account).
 As a student, you will need both for living in Germany.
 You would need a checking account to do the regular transaction from your bank, like pay the rent, use ATM card etc. So you don’t have to worry about opening another account.

-Fintiba claims to provide the fastest and easiest account opening service.
-The entire process is online, and there is no need for getting any certified copy or send any post.
-The blocked account opening takes one week, and the blocking confirmation is issued automatically once the deposit is confirmed by the bank.
-It also provides a very good customer service and prompt reply through email and phone calls.
+The entire account opening process is online, and there is no need for getting any certified copy or sending them by post.
+The entire blocked account opening takes one week, and the blocking confirmation is issued automatically once the deposit is confirmed by the bank.
+It also provides very good customer service in English and German and prompt reply through email and phone calls.
 Once in Germany, you can legitimize through PostIdent, or for those who cannot use PostIdent an alternate method of verifying is using the branch offices of DAK insurance company in your city.
 Click here to open a Fintiba account.

 However, there are additional charges not charged by the bank, such as EUR 20 for certification by the German Consulate and EUR 10 – 20 for Courier/Post.

-Fintiba: Account Opening Charges are EUR 89.
-Monthly charges of Eur 4.90 from the time a deposit is confirmed.
+Account Opening Charges are EUR 89 and a monthly charges of EUR 4.90 pm from the time a deposit is confirmed.
 The blocked account can only be opened for one year and every additional year costs EUR 89.
 You might be eligible for a EUR 110 cashback if you open a Fintiba Plus account (blocked account + health insurance), more on this below.
 Click here to open a Fintiba account

-Here is a rough comparison of how much a Deutsche Bank Blocked account and a Fintiba Blocked account would cost for a 3-month German course, 6 month Job search Visa, or a 1 or 2-year university program.
+Here is a rough comparison of how much a Deutsche Bank Blocked account, Fintiba Blocked account or Expatrio blocked account would cost for a 3-month German course, 6-month Job search Visa, or a 1 or 2-year university program.
 In this calculation, only the basic blocked account package is included, and cashback or coupon codes are not included.

 * Deutsche Bank cost depends on if you have made a blocked account for two years from the start, or first for one year and then extended it to the second year.